How to submit your supplementary declarations if you’re importing from the EU into the UK using transitional simplified procedures.

 Freight forwarding is a service that involves moving goods around the world for importers and exporters.
 A freight forwarder will arrange customs clearance of goods crossing the frontier and they’ll have the right software to communicate with HMRC’s systems.

 Customs agents and brokers make sure that your goods clear through customs on their way to the final place of delivery in the UK.

-A customs agent or broker will act as either a direct representative or indirect representative.
+A customs agent or broker will act as a direct representative.

-Software providers offer software that enables you to make customs declarations electronically to HMRC’s systems.
+Software providers offer software that lets you submit customs declarations electronically to HMRC’s systems.

 Find out how to prepare for a no-deal Brexit.